UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Let's return to the situation right before we added the city populations of Toronto, Montréal, Vancouver, Calgary, and Edmonton to the `english_lang` data frame.
-Before adding the new column, we had filtered our `region_lang` to create the `english_lang` data frame containing only English speakers in the five cities of interest.
+Before adding the new column, we had filtered
+`region_lang` to create the `english_lang` data frame containing only English speakers in the five cities of interest.
 ```{code-cell} ipython3
 :tags: ["remove-cell"]